Activation-synthesis hypothesis: REM

-REM sleep is an evolutionarily recent behavior of humans.
+REM sleep may be a more evolutionarily recent sleep state, and is prominent in most birds and mammals, although may exist in reptiles and other vertebrates to varying degrees.
 REM stands for rapid eye movement.
-It is the deepest sleep a mammal can go into.
-It is regulated by the pontine brainstem.
-Infants spend most of their time in REM sleep, and rather than enter stage 1 sleep they go directly to REM sleep.
+It is generally a later sleep state following non-REM (NREM) sleep.
+It is regulated in part by the pontine brainstem.
+Infants spend most of their time in REM sleep, and rather than enter stage 1 sleep they may go directly to REM sleep.
 Most REM sleep occurs just above stage I of sleep, and experiences different mental abilities than during NREM sleep.
-The thought process is non-logical and often bizarre, sensation and perception is vivid but created internally by the brain, and the body's movements are inhibited.
+The thought process is sometimes non-logical or even bizarre, sensation and perception is vivid but created internally by the brain, and the body's movements are inhibited.
 Most REM stages last 10–15 minutes, and the average human will go through 4–6 of these stages during sleep each night.
-Subsequent REM stages increase in duration, so the last REM stage before awakening is the longest and most vivid.
-During REM sleep the brain shows increased states of minimal inhibition, which degrades in our ability to recognize the state for which it is; a dream.
+Subsequent REM stages increase in duration, so the last REM stage before awakening is the longest and thus may have the most vivid dream imagery.
 It has been proposed that REM sleep is necessary for preparation of many integrative functions, of which one is consciousness.
-It supports the idea that sleep, and dreaming, is necessary preparation for the next day's processes.
+It supports the idea that sleep, and dreaming, is necessary or at least optimal preparation for the next day's processes.
 The scientific tracking of REM sleep stages can be measured by neuronal signals within the pontine brainstem.
 The interactions of aminergic inhibitory neurons and cholinergic excitatory neurons can be measured, and REM sleep occurs when aminergic cells are at their least active and cholinergic cells are at their most active.